lelegard/arm-cpusysregs/apps/README.md

 `sysregs` is a generic tool to read and write the system registers.

+## Linux-only applications

-On Linux, `demo-pac` demonstrates some usages of the pointer authentication features.
-It should be used on Linux only.
-On macOS, the PAC key registers are protected from kernel access and using this program crashes the system.
+These applications read or write the PAC key registers and should be used on Linux only.
+On macOS, the PAC key registers are protected from kernel access and using these programs crash the system.

+- `demo-pac` demonstrates some usages of the pointer authentication features.
+- `pacga` computes PAC values using specified keys and values.

 ## Sample Arm features without using the kernel module